ME-DataStudio/Vocabularies-and-Ontologies/SPARQL course/readme.md

 # SPARQL course #

 ## Goal ##
-We want to convert an Thesaurus into a Knowledge base and add the data from RDW Open data.
+We want to convert a Thesaurus into a Knowledge base and add the data from RDW Open data.
 The red circles in pictures down below are coming from the Thesaurus.
 The green circles come from RDW Open data.

 ![image](https://user-images.githubusercontent.com/75776348/134909745-62542b9e-6a81-4d09-bfe7-82a3c31270fc.png)